Cybersecurity Forecast 2026: What to Expect – New Report

 Once the attackers get access to your network using brute force, they can use lateral movement techniques to spread throughout the domain and boost their privileges.
 This will give them access to sensitive network locations and then they can steal valuable data or disrupt critical systems.

-To lower the risk of lateral movement and privilege escalation, you should install strong access controls and regularly monitor user behavior on the network.
-This includes assessing and upgrading user permissions regularly, implementing the principle of least privilege, and using tools like Fidelis Elevate for detecting and responding to suspicious activities and ensuring complete active directory protection.
+To lower the risk of lateral movement and privilege escalation, apply the principle of least privilege and regularly monitor user behavior on the network.
+This includes assessing and upgrading user permissions regularly, restricting domain admins group access, implementing the principle of least privilege, and using tools like Fidelis Elevate for detecting and responding to suspicious activities and ensuring complete active directory protection.

 Active Directory ransomware attacks have become a growing menace in recent years.
 These attacks encrypt vital files and data on the network, and in exchange for giving back the control and decryption key, the attackers demand money.